alexgo-io/alexlab-doc/product-features/token-swaps/how-to.md

 {% hint style="info" %}
 Recommended to track transaction status:

-* Turn on Telegram notifications, you will get notified when the transaction is confirmed.
+* Turn on [Telegram notifications](https://t.me/stacks_tx_notification_bot), you will get notified when the transaction is confirmed.
-* Search for the transaction on [explorer](https://explorer.hiro.so).
+* Search for the transaction on the [ALEX Explorer](https://app.alexlab.co/explorer).
 * Check your address activity on the wallet.
 {% endhint %}